mohsinsarwari/RL_Path_Planning/README.md

 - Make Plotting Clearer
 - Find source of jittery-ness by adjusting one variable at a time
-- Figure out how to use tensorboard (check actor-critic loss)
 - Evaluate best model vs final model
 - Look into tensorboard hyperparameter sweeping
-- Look into custom tensorboard callbacks
-- Save Evaluation Data to File
 - Add rollout period as parameter
 - Run standard SAC Example to see what desired outputs should look like
 - Keep dt/T the same, change them, and compare (shrinking dt vs Increasing T)
+- Look to see if someone has used stable baselines for trajectory optimization

 Later: